nojronatron/nojronatron.github.io/code401-files/tedx-believe-u-can-improve.md

 ## Equality

 There are chronic under-performers like kids in inner-cities or on american reservations.
-However growth mind-set teaching makes a difference (National Achievement Tests provide supporting data).
+However growth mind-set teaching makes a difference per *[National Achievement Tests provided supporting data]*.

 ## Footer